SELECTION OF QUESTIONS AND ANSWERS

 Later, people discovered that by practicing certain chi kung exercise, they could overcome certain illness.
 Hence, if some men had eye problems, they could perform eye exercises to overcome their problems.
 If some women could not bear children, they could perform some fertility exercises to produce children.

 Another important factor is geography.
 A student may know of other chi kung patterns to solve his problems, but if he stays at a place where chi kung teachers only teach certain exercises, the student has to learn these exercises from the teachers.
 For example, he may know that Five-Animal Play is excellent for providing health and vitality, but Five-Animal Play is not taught in his area.
-So he may have to learn whatever chi kung exercises taught by the teachers.
+So he may have to learn whatever chi kung exercises taught by teachers in his area.

 This brings us to the third category of resources.
 Five-Animal Play may be taught in his area but the teacher teaching it charges a high fee which the student cannot afford.
 So he has to learn form a cheaper teacher even when the exercises taught are less effective.